 Session 2 of the International Symposium was concluded with an illuminating discourse by Prof. Aditi Sharan on the topic entitled "Intelligent Text mining for Biomedical domain".
-She first of all thanked the organising committee for inviting her to the talk and congratulated the earlier speakers for giving capitative and informative presentations.
+She first of all thanked the organising committee for inviting her to the talk and congratulated the earlier speakers for giving captivating and informative presentations.
 She emphasised on the importance of research in the biomedical field and shared her journey towards the biomedical text mining field.
 She made the audience well aware of the concept of text mining which is a process of discovering and extracting knowledge from unstructured data.
 She discussed the challenges faced during the process of text mining and the various approaches for biomedical text mining which included Ontology knowledge-based approach, Deep learning-based approach and Hybrid based approach.
 Moreover, she emphasized that biomedical research should incorporate AI in addressing their research problems.
 So, there is a need to hybridize these two approaches viz.
 Ontology and Deep learning in order to overcome the limitations of individual approaches.
-Prof. Aditi Sharan highlighted few case studies such as extracting structural information from Discharge summary present in MIMIC database, drug recommendation based on patient's characteristics, extraction of adverse drug reaction for cancer and Multilabel classification of hallmark of Cancer data.
+Prof. Aditi Sharan highlighted a few case studies such as extracting structural information from the Discharge summary present in the MIMIC database, drug recommendations based on patient characteristics, extraction of adverse drug reactions for cancer, and Multilabel classification of the hallmark of Cancer data.
+The symposium provided a quality platform for convergence of ideas and opportunities for collaboration.